 Abdominal pain may be the result of many different conditions.
-Although seldom acknowledged as the cause of such pain, trigger points (contractions of muscle fibres) in the stomach muscles are often the culprits.
+Although seldom acknowledged as the cause of such pain, trigger points (contractions of muscle fibers) in the stomach muscles are often the culprits.

 Sometimes you might be able to pinpoint your pain to such a small spot under your skin, which feels very painful when you press on it.
 It may feel like a bruise or, if it’s bigger, a tiny ball.

 On the other hand, other pain that too is a result of trigger points may feel diffuse and hard to locate.
-You might be convinced it comes from deep inside somewhere, but nonetheless your doctor assures you that you are imagining it and that you are in fact very healthy and everything is working fine.
+You might be convinced it comes from deep inside somewhere, but nonetheless your doctor can not find anything.

 you might be able to notice a connection between the pain in your abdomen and

 either certain movements or different postures, which indicates that tense

 muscles with trigger points in them are the likely cause.